-Although less consequential in day-to-day use, the weight of an empty water bottle is a major factor when considering which bottle to use on long hikes and multi-day backpacking trips.
+Although less consequential in day-to-day use, the weight of an empty bottle is a major factor when considering which to use on long hikes and multi-day backpacking trips.
 In this sense, a lighter bottle provides the versatility that a heavier bottle does not.
 When scoring in this category, we weighed the bottles using our OutdoorGearLab scale and divided by the volume to find out how heavy each bottle is per fluid ounce (oz./fluid oz.).

 We like the combination of a rigid and a collapsible bottle for multi-day backpacking treks.
 We prefer the rigid bottle as our primary drinking vessel and the collapsible as a backup reservoir.

 While we believe a water bottle to be essential to anyone's gear arsenal, it might not be all you need.
 There are alternatives available that perform better than bottles in certain situations, such as when moving and times when you need both hands-free.
 For this, there are hydration bladders and hydration packs, some of which are excellent performers for specific activities.
 Below we've highlighted some of the uses and qualities of these alternatives.